Cray-HPE/docs-csm/operations/security_and_authentication/Change_Credentials_on_ServerTech_PDUs.md

     - Update the password on a single ServerTech PDU

-        **NOTE**: To change the password on a single PDU, that PDU must be successfully discovered by HSM.

         1. (`ncn-mw#`) Set the PDU hostname to change the `admn` credentials:

             ```bash